StolenColon/docs.getdbt.com/website/docs/docs/core/connect-data-platform/spark-setup.md

 ### Thrift

 Use the `thrift` connection method if you are connecting to a Thrift server sitting in front of a Spark cluster.
-For example, a cluster running locally or on Amazon EMR EKS clusters or EC2 instances.
+For example, a cluster running locally or on Amazon EMR (in an EC2 instance or EKS cluster).

 <File name='~/.dbt/profiles.yml'>